3drobotics/solodevguide/book/video.md

 There are two pieces of software that are needed in order for this to work.
 The first is `gst-plugins-good-video4linux2`, which allows us to use the `v4l2sink` pipeline in gstreamer.
 The second is a kernel module called `v4l2loopback`, wihch allows us to emulate a video device.

-[After having installed the `sdg` tool](utils.html), connect Solo to the internet using `sdg tunnel-start`.
+[After having installed the `sdg` tool](utils.html), connect Solo to the internet using `solo-utils tunnel-start`.
 Then, install these packages:

 ```
 smart update